Giftbit/currencyapi/docs/quickstart/promotions.md

     }
 }
 ```

+Note the `value` requested against the `/dryRun` endpoint was $325 but the Account only could transact up to $300.
+Since `nsf:false` was set it allowed for the endpoint to return the maximum value the Account could transact; otherwise, it would have returned `400 - InsufficientFunds`.

 You can also use `/dryRun` endpoint when simulating a transaction for a customer.
 This will allow you to provide the customer with a breakdown of what promotions can be used for a given transaction (for example in your checkout summary before processing the transaction).